Nic30/hwtHls/README.md

   uses HDL objects from [hwt](https://github.com/Nic30/hwt).
 * Secheduled netlist is then translated to [hwt](https://github.com/Nic30/hwt) netlist which handles all SystemVerilog/VHDL/simulator/verification related things.

-### Why hwtHls is not a compiler?

-* Nearly all HLS synthesizers performing conversion from source language and constraints to a target language.
-  But there are many cases where a complex preprocessor code is required to generate efficient hardware because it is not possible to interfere everything and constraint computation may also be complex.
-  Because of this this library uses python as a preprocessor and the input code is build from statement-like objects.
-  The benefit of Python object is that user can generate/analyze/modify it on demand.

 ### Installation